Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 "Hospitals were built — mostly by churches — to be a safe haven for people regardless of one's race, creed or ability to pay.
 Hospitals have a nonprofit status — most of them — for a reason," says Martin Makary, one of the JAMA study's authors and a surgeon and researcher at Johns Hopkins Medicine.
 "They're supposed to be community institutions."

-There's no good national data on the practice, but journalists have reported on hospitals suing patients all over the United States, from North Carolina to Nebraska to Ohio.
+There are no good national data on the practice, but journalists have reported on hospitals suing patients all over the United States, from North Carolina to Nebraska to Ohio.
 In 2014, NPR and ProPublica published stories about a hospital in Missouri that sued 6,000 patients over a four-year period.

 Typically these aren't huge bills.
 In Virginia, the average amount garnished was $2,783.15, according to the JAMA study.
 Walmart, Wells Fargo, Amazon and Lowe's were the top employers of people whose wages were garnished.